rsokl/Learning_Python/docs/_sources/Module6_Testing/Intro_to_Testing.md.txt

 **Thus a critical step in the test-writing process is to intentionally mutate the function of interest - to corrupt its behavior so that we can verify that our test works.**
 Once we confirm that our test does indeed raise an error as-expected, we restore the function to its original form and re-run the test and see that it passes.

 A practical note: we ought to mutate our function in a way that is trivial to undo.
-We can use of code-comments towards this end.
+We can make use of code-comments towards this end.
 All [IDEs](https://www.pythonlikeyoumeanit.com/Module1_GettingStartedWithPython/Getting_Started_With_IDEs_and_Notebooks.html) have the ability to "block-comment" selected code.
 In order to block-comment code in a Jupyter notebook code cell, highlight the lines of code and press `CTRL + /`.
 The same key-combination will also un-comment a highlighted block of commented code.